Agora-wireless/Agora/CONTRIBUTING.md

     * Avoid commented-out block of code in committed files.
 For example, if the block of code is needed for debugging, wrap it inside a boolean flag (e.g., `kVerbose`).

+  * Use `size_t` as the integer type unless negative integers are needed.

+  * Mark elgible function arguments and implementation variables as `const`

   * Use C++-style casts with `static_cast` and `reinterpret_cast` instead of
     C-style casts.